KczBen/vef2-2025-e/REPORT.md

 $N$ is the number of samples taken\
 $f$ is any function

-Notably, the function converges as N approaches infinity.
+The function converges as N approaches infinity.
 For this reason, Monte Carlo methods may approximate, but never equal the true integral of the function $f$.

 Path tracing takes random samples by randomising the direction in which rays bounce upon hitting a surface.
 On a perfectly diffuse surface, rays may bounce in any direction within the unit hemisphere.
 As the surface gets "shinier", the cone in which rays may bounce narrows.
 On a perfectly smooth mirror surface, rays always bounce in the same direction.